mycujoo/mcls-async-api-examples/README.md

 2021-04-09 14:39:18.995 GMT webhook-example-productiongr6updcq3s62 Function execution took 971 ms, finished with status code: 200
 ```
 Now whenever a stream is modified or changed either by you or the system, this function will be called.

-In it's current form, all this function does is get the title and print it.
-But of course you could use this to update your database or execute any
-other action of your choice.

 ## Cleanup
 You can easily clean up the function by deleting it: